Jackson Hole History

 EARLY FUR TRADERS AND JACKSON HOLE'S NAMESAKE

 When other trappers followed Colter's example, Jackson Hole became one of the prime areas of interest.
-Most of the famous mountain men that trapped the West in the early 1800's traveled trails that crossed the valley.
+Most of the famous mountain men who trapped the West in the early 1800s traveled trails that crossed the valley.

 Jim Bridger, Jedediah Smith, William Sublette, and David Jackson were among them.

-They traveled through the area going to and from the annual summer Rendezvous where they traded their beaver pelts and celebrated a successful trapping season.
-But it was David Jackson who gave his name to the valley when he supposedly spent the winter of 1829 on the shores of Jackson Lake.
+They traveled through the area to and from the annual summer Rendezvous, where they traded their beaver pelts and celebrated a successful trapping season.
+However, David Jackson gave his name to the valley when he supposedly spent the winter of 1829 on the shores of Jackson Lake.

-For the mountain men, a "hole" indicated a high valley that was surrounded by mountains, and William Sublette, who was Jackson's partner in an early fur company, referred to the mountain valley along the Snake River as Jackson's Hole.
+For the mountain men, a "hole" indicated a high valley surrounded by mountains, and William Sublette, Jackson's partner in an early fur company, referred to the mountain valley along the Snake River as Jackson's Hole.
 The mountain men were responsible for many, if not most, of the names in the valley.
-It was French Canadian trappers who named the three prominent peaks of the area "Les Trois Tetons," or the three breasts: Grand Teton, Middle Teton, and South Teton.
+French Canadian trappers named the three prominent peaks of the area "Les Trois Tetons," or the three breasts: Grand Teton, Middle Teton, and South Teton.

 THE HAYDEN EXPEDITION & CREATION OF YELLOWSTONE NATIONAL PARK

-Once again Jackson’s abundant wildlife and unique scenery inspired people to adventure west and this time, begin spreading the fame of beautiful Jackson Hole.
+Once again, Jackson’s abundant wildlife and unique scenery inspired people to adventure west and, this time, begin spreading the fame of the beautiful Jackson Hole.

 SETTLING INTO STATEHOOD

-Since wildlife flourished in the valley, settlers hoped that domestic animals would flourish as well.
-By the late 1880's, they began to trail into the "Hole."
+Since wildlife flourished in the valley, settlers hoped that domestic animals would flourish.
+By the late 1880s, they had begun trapping into the "Hole."

-Some of them followed the Gros Ventre River into the valley, and a brave few cleared a wagon route over Teton Pass, following the trail of Indians and mountain men.
-By the 1890's, the villages of Kelly, Wilson, and Moran had been born.
+Some followed the Gros Ventre River into the valley, and a brave few cleared a wagon route over Teton Pass, following the trail of Indians and mountain men.
+By the 1890s, the villages of Kelly, Wilson, and Moran had been born.

 In 1892, two years after Wyoming became a state, Bill Menor moved into Jackson Hole, the first settler west of the Snake River.
-He established a ferry that remained for many years the only dry way to get across the Snake River.
-His cabin, in what is now Grand Teton National Park, has been preserved to house artifacts of the early settlers in Jackson Hole.
+He established a ferry that remained the only dry way to get across the Snake River for many years.
+In what is now Grand Teton National Park, his cabin has been preserved to house artifacts of the early settlers in Jackson Hole.

 RANCHING THRIVES IN JACKSON HOLE

 In the 1890s, cattle ranching became the major focus of the area, and with cattle ranching came a larger and more permanent settlement.
 The town of Jackson was named in 1894 and acquired a plan for streets and major buildings in 1900.
 Some of the buildings and houses of that early era remain a part of Jackson today.
-The present-day visitor can find them around the Town Square and along the streets to the south of the square.
-The wooden sidewalks that surround Town Square are maintained in special commemoration of the valley's colorful history, The elk antler arches on the square itself celebrate the magnificent wildlife of the area.
+Present-day visitors can find them around the town square and along the streets to the south of the square.
+The wooden sidewalks surrounding Town Square are maintained to commemorate the valley's colorful history.
+The elk antler arches on the square itself celebrate the magnificent wildlife of the area.

 ESTABLISHING THE ELK REFUGE

 Concern for wintering elk began early in Jackson Hole.
 The severe winter of 1908-9 brought the concern to a head; thousands of elk were starving in the valley.
-The townspeople, with the help of the state of Wyoming, bought hay to help the animals through the winter, but the following winter was no better.
+With the help of the state of Wyoming, the townspeople bought hay to help the animals through the winter, but the following winter was no better.
 Through the crusading efforts of Stephen Leek and his photographs, the U.S. Biological Survey Elk Refuge was established in 1912 with an allotment of one thousand acres.
-Today the National Elk Refuge, the direct descendant of the original refuge, contains nearly 25,000 acres and feeds over 7,000 elk every winter.
+Today, the National Elk Refuge, the direct descendant of the original refuge, contains nearly 25,000 acres and feeds over 7,000 elk every winter.

 WOMEN'S RIGHTS IN JACKSON, WYOMING

-Women in Wyoming have been voting since 1869, when the legislature of Wyoming Territory met for the first time, the first government in the world to grant women full voting rights.
-But in 1920, the year the 19th Amendment to the U.S. Constitution gave women across the nation the right to vote, Jackson added to its legendary history by electing an all-female city council, among the first in the United States.
+Women in Wyoming have been voting since 1869 when the legislature of Wyoming Territory met for the first time, the first government in the world to grant women full voting rights.
+However, in 1920, the 19th Amendment to the U.S. Constitution gave women nationwide the right to vote.
+Jackson added to its legendary history by electing an all-female city council, among the first in the United States.
 The elected women of Jackson proved their mettle by increasing the town treasury, improving the water system, getting rid of the garbage in the streets, grading the roads, and beautifying the cemetery—a very ambitious agenda.

-Note: Popular history often names Jackson Hole as the first all-female city council.
-However, the Jackson Hole Historical Society and Museum has found that Oskaloosa, Kansas may have claim to that title.
-They elected a woman mayor and 4 town councilwomen in 1888.
+Note: Popular history often calls Jackson Hole the first all-female city council.
+However, the Jackson Hole Historical Society and Museum has found that Oskaloosa, Kansas, may have claimed that title.
+In 1888, they elected a woman mayor and four town councilwomen.

 THE CREATION OF GRAND TETON NATIONAL PARK